MicrosoftDocs/power-platform/power-platform/well-architected/performance-efficiency/principles.md

 Establish a performance culture that allows developers to spend time on performance optimization.
 Adjust performance targets based on user experience, and monitor which components of your workload experience heavy load.
 Continue to evaluate new product features that could improve performance.
 The cycle of monitoring, optimizing, testing, and deploying is a continuous process.

-[Get more information about this principle](/azure/well-architected/performance-efficiency/principles#improve-efficiency-through-optimization), including approaches and benefits, in Azure Well-Architected Framework.
+Learn more about [improving efficiency through optimization](/azure/well-architected/performance-efficiency/principles#improve-efficiency-through-optimization) in Azure Well-Architected Framework.

 ## Next steps